9 of the Top Beaches in Bermuda For Every Type of Traveler

 Rare animals abound in Spittal Pond, the island’s biggest nature reserve.

 Spittal Pond Nature Reserve is Bermuda's largest nature reserve, so there's no better place on the island for wildlife watching.
-You can explore the park on a well-marked looped trail along the rugged coast through both wetland and woodland, home to more than 200 native and visiting bird species.
-It's also home to the Bermudan skink, one of the world's rarest lizards, and humpback whales during the whale-watching season from March–April.
+Here, you can explore the park on a well-marked looped trail along the rugged coast through both wetland and woodland, home to more than 200 native and visiting bird species.

 Insider tip: While dogs aren’t usually allowed in natural reserves, on-leash furry friends are welcome to accompany you on the trails here.